 The representation of the labor market that we use was developed by Michaillat [2012].
-It is also strongly related to Landais et al. [2010], where search effort is endogeneized and unemployment insurance is introduced in the model of Michaillat [2012].
+It is also strongly related to Landais, Michaillat and Saez [2010], where search effort is endogeneized and unemployment insurance is introduced in the model of Michaillat [2012].

 Readers are referred to these two papers for further details on the set-up and equilibrium analysis.